wragge/trove-data-guide/_sources/accessing-data/data-access-options.md

 ```

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

+This section documents methods for obtaining {term}`machine-readable data` from Trove.
+You can manually download some types of data, such as images, from Trove's web interface.
+But the focus here is on reusable and extensible methods that can be used in a variety of workflows, such as the creation of datasets for further analysis.

 There are a number of ways in which you can access data from Trove: